MirYounes/linux-best-practices/read_file_content.md

 - d: It only prints the repeated lines and not the lines which aren’t repeated.
 - u: It allows you to print only unique lines.
 - i: By default, comparisons done are case sensitive but with this option case insensitive comparisons can be made.

+# Awk:
+Awk is a scripting language used for manipulating data and generating reports.
+The awk command programming language requires no compiling and allows the user to use variables, numeric functions, string functions, and logical operators.

+### Syntax:
+    awk '{print $1,$4}' employee.txt